flass/tree2/README.md

 It accomodates labelling of internal nodes (that can come handy in exploring species trees), with labels replacing support values:

-((SpeciesA[Phenotype1]:0.45,SpeciesB[Phenotype1]:0.42)Clade1:0.75,(SpeciesC[Phenotype1]:0.58,SpeciesD[Phenotype2]:0.85)Clade1:0.115, SpeciesE[Phenotype3]:0.50);
+((SpeciesA[Phenotype1]:0.45,SpeciesB[Phenotype1]:0.42)Clade1:0.75,(SpeciesC[Phenotype1]:0.58,SpeciesD[Phenotype2]:0.85)Clade2:0.115, SpeciesE[Phenotype3]:0.50);

-*Node* class include most of the methods for topology manipulation, like pruning, re-rooting, etc. that are inherited by descendant classes.
-It also includes the basic graphic representation of a tree through an external call to [SEAVIEW](http://doua.prabi.fr/software/seaview) program (exists as a standard Debian package).
+*Node* class methods are inherited by descendant classes and include most of the methods for topology manipulation, like pruning, re-rooting, etc. It also provides a method to vizualize instantly (from within the Python interpretter) a tree object using [SEAVIEW](http://doua.prabi.fr/software/seaview)'s basic graphic engine, an option that comes quite handy during code development to evaluate the properties of manipulated trees.

 Further annotations and handling of more complicated tree formats (NEXUS and phyloXML) is dealt be the [*AnnotatedNode*](https://github.com/flass/tree2/blob/master/AnnotatedNode.py) class.
 It notably includes extended attributes such as branch color, node ID and taxonomic ID.
-Export of an *AnnoatedNode* tree instance of information is supported without annotation loss by export in phyloXML format. it follows that it includes smarter graphic representation of a tree through an external call to [Archaeopterix](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx) program.
+Export of an *AnnoatedNode* tree instance of information is supported without annotation loss by export in phyloXML format.
+This allows smarter graphic representation of a tree through an external call to [Figtree](http://tree.bio.ed.ac.uk/software/figtree/) or [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx) programs.

 Based on *AnnoatedNode* are [*GeneTree*](https://github.com/flass/tree2/blob/master/GeneTree.py) and [*ReferenceTree*](https://github.com/flass/tree2/blob/master/ReferenceTree.py) classes, that are mostly enriched in methods for gene/species tree reconciliation procedures.
 These methods otfen require to involve both types of objects that represent the gene and species trees, respectively, and perform annotations on them given the output of the reconciliations, notably evolutionary events like gene duplication, horizontal gene transfer or gene loss.